Il concept Modular Workstation Computer is a hardware solution completely focused on do-it-yourself customization.

 A truly advanced modular PC, yet with a simple and familiar flavor.
 A solution designed for users who are looking for a way to keep their technology products longer, simply by updating them only when needed.
 It is not, at least it should never be necessary to change a product every few months.
 If anything, update it as you do with software, changing only what needs to be changed, and reusing what is good.

-Modular PC: there's room behind
+Modular PC: there is room behind

 The modular PC designed by the German designer Philipp Seißler interprets the needs of users and leads them in a specific direction.
 On the back.
 Apart from the joke, I mean physically: the components that we are used to seeing inside a case will find space OUTSIDE the modular pc.
 To be precise, behind a display.

-A "gimmick" that allows modular PC users to easily replace components when they require more power (remove a ram, add or add more), or if they break: no technical limitations, no need to unscrew panels and start tinkering with wires and motherboards.
+A "gimmick" that allows modular PC users to easily replace components when they require more power (remove a ram, add or add more), or if they break: no technical limitations, no need to unscrew panels and start fiddling with wires and motherboards.

 A change of perspective